 Grand-Est: arson attack on mosque, suspect taken to court

-Last Thursday, the Ulu Camii mosque in Haguenau (Grand-Est, France) was the target of an arson attack.
-Thanks to the quick reaction of a worshipper on the scene, firefighters were able to intervene quickly and contain the flames, which only affected the building’s front door.
+Last Thursday, the Ulu Camii mosque in Haguenau (in the Grand-Est region of France) was the target of arson.
+Thanks to the quick response of a worshipper on site, firefighters were able to intervene rapidly and contain the flames, which only affected the building’s entrance door.

-The association responsible for the mosque lodged a complaint and an investigation was launched.
-The suspect, a man in his twenties, was taken to court on Sunday and released under judicial supervision.
+The association responsible for the mosque has filed a complaint and an investigation has been opened.
+The suspect, a man in his twenties, was brought before the court on Sunday and released under judicial supervision.

 The town’s mayor, Claude Sturni, expressed his support in the following terms: “We stand united against all forms of hatred and violence.
 Our city will not be divided by these cowardly acts”.